majstomphorst/fireApp-pset06/review.md

 ```

 3. There is some inconsistency with the naming of variables.<br>
-Variable names `username` and `displayname` Are used interchangeably.<br>
+Variable `username` and `displayname` are used interchangeably.<br>
-In the "README" i already explained the reasons.
+In the "README" i already explained this.

 4. The location of the function `didPressSend` is a bit odd.<br>
 Its located under `//MARK: - Action`.
 But its a part of `JSQMessage functions`.
 So is can be located in both places.
-The advice was to places under `JSQMessage functions`.
+The advice was to places it under `JSQMessage functions`.

-5. There are a few spelling mistakes commontsn<br>
+5. There are a spelling mistakes in commonts.<br>
 This is probably due to my dyslexia.

 6. There is some inconsistency with the naming of variables.<br>
-Because `JSQMessage` uses the keyword: `signOut` I should do the same in my code its `logOut`.
+Because `JSQMessage` API uses the keyword: `signOut`, i should do the same in my code its. i use `logOut` as a keyword.

 7. Consistency.
 In comments sometimes refer to variables With "randomVariableName" but not always.
+something i refer to a cariable with just the variableName randomVariableName.

+- look at "randomVariableName"
+- look at randomVariableName

 8. UIViewControllerExtension name.<br>
 I have extended the UIViewController with an alert function.
 But it's called `ViewController+Error.swift` This was seen as confusing.

 9. Create a variable once.<br>
-In some places a reference variable is created.
-But this can be done once and the variable can be reused.
+In some places a `reference` variable is created.
+But this can be done once after which the variable can be reused.
 ```Swift
 let reffrence = FIRDatabase.database().reference().child("users").child(userId)
 ```

-10. The JSQMessage API is not clearly documented what it does and how it works.
+10. It is not clearly document in the … API what the functions does and how it works